Search using autocomplete

 Change autocomplete settings

-If you’re using the Google app on an Android device, you can turn off Trending stories .
+If you’re using the Google app, you can turn off Trending stories .

 - Open the Google app .